manuel-uberti/manuel-uberti.github.io/about.md

 Hi, my name is Manuel Uberti.

 I started my career in 2004 developing Java enterprise applications.
-I have worked both in Italy and in the United Kingdom for a wide range of customers: petrol companies, hospitals, job centres, insurance companies, banks, fashion stores.
+I have worked both in Italy and in the United Kingdom on software deployed to a wide range of customers: petrol companies, hospitals, job centres, insurance companies, banks, fashion stores, colours and additives factories.

 Since 2015 my interest has shifted towards functional programming thanks to languages such as Scheme and Clojure.
+At the moment my daily job involves Clojure and ClojureScript.

 My open source work is available on [GitHub](https://github.com/manuel-uberti).
 These are some of the projects